 My Faculty Page

 A.A.
-Intercultural Studies, De Anza Community College, 1998; B.A.
+Liberal Arts, De Anza Community College, 1998; B.A.
 Speech Communication w/emphasis in Intercultural Communication, minor in Asian American Studies, San Jose State University, 2001; M.A.
 Education & BCLAD Multiple Subject Teaching Credential, University of San Francisco, 2013; Ed.D (In progress) International/Multicultural Education, University of San Francisco

 Once upon a time, I was a De Anza student finding my way.
 As a community organizer, artist, educator and globe trotter, I seek to contribute to humanity.
 I am an Intercultural Studies part time instructor teaching "Intro to Pacific Islander History and Culture".
-My research interests include education, critical pedagogy, youth studies, global citizenship, indigenous rights, spirituality, ethnic studies, Hip Hop, Pin@y scholarship & experiential learning.
-As I come full circle, I found my way back to De Anza hoping to inspire the new generation.
-Come to my class and experience fun, interactive and thought provoking lessons!
+My research interests include education, critical pedagogy, youth studies, global citizenship, indigenous rights, spirituality, ethnic studies, Hip Hop, Pin@y scholarship, transformational education & experiential learning.
+As I come full circle, I found my way back to De Anza hoping to inspire the next generation.
+Come to my class and experience fun, interactive and thought provoking classes!

 Classes That I Teach